mayurwarungase11/devops-knowledge-hub/linux/linux-interview-questions.md

 **In simple words, a daemon is a background process that keeps providing a service without waiting for user input.**

 ---

+# Q57.
+What is a Zombie Process?

+**Difficulty:** 🟡 Intermediate

+**Interview Frequency:** ⭐⭐⭐⭐⭐

+---

+## 🎤 Interview Answer

+A **Zombie Process** is a process that has **finished its execution**, but its entry still exists in the process table.

+This usually happens when the child process terminates, but the parent process hasn't collected its exit status yet.

+A zombie process doesn't consume CPU or memory, but it continues to occupy a Process ID (PID) until the parent process cleans it up.

+**In simple words, a zombie process is a dead process that still has an entry in the process table.**

+---